defold/doc/docs/en/tutorials/runner.md

     ```
     1. Just delete the platform when it has been moved off the right edge of the screen

-12. Open "platform.go" and add the new script as a component (right-click the root in the *Outline* view and select <kbd>Add Component From File</kbd> and select "platform.script").
+12. Open *platform.go* and add the new script as a component (right-click the root in the *Outline* view and select <kbd>Add Component From File</kbd> and select *platform.script*).
-13. Copy "platform.go" to a new file (right-click the file in the *Project Explorer* and select <kbd>Copy</kbd>, then right-click again and  select <kbd>Paste</kbd>) and call the new file "platform_long.go".
+13. Copy *platform.go* to a new file (right-click the file in the *Project Explorer* and select <kbd>Copy</kbd>, then right-click again and  select <kbd>Paste</kbd>) and call the new file *platform_long.go*.
-14. Open "platform_long.go" and add a second *Sprite* component (right-click the root in the *Outline* view and select <kbd>Add Component</kbd>).
+14. Open *platform_long.go* and add a second *Sprite* component (right-click the root in the *Outline* view and select <kbd>Add Component</kbd>).
 Alternatively you can copy the existing *Sprite*.
 15. Use the *Move Tool* (<kbd>Scene ▸ Move Tool</kbd>) to place the *Sprite* components side by side.
 16. Use the *Move Tool* and the *Scale Tool* to make the shape in the *Collision Object* component cover both platforms.

 ![Platform](images/runner/2/platform_long.png)

 ::: sidenote
-Note that both "platform.go" and "platform_long.go" has *Script* components that refer to the same script file.
+Note that both *platform.go* and *platform_long.go* has *Script* components that refer to the same script file.
 This is a good thing since any script changes we make to the script file will affect the behavior of both regular and long platforms.
 :::

 ## Spawning platforms

 The idea with the game is that it should be a simple endless runner.
 This means that the platform game objects cannot be placed in a collection in the editor.
 Instead we must spawn them dynamically:

-1. Open "level.collection".
+1. Open *level.collection*.
 2. Add two *Factory* components to the "controller" game object (right-click it and select <kbd>Add Component</kbd> then select *Factory*)
 3. Set the *Id* properties of the components to "platform_factory" and "platform_long_factory".
-4. Set the *Prototype* property of "platform_factory" to the "/level/objects/platform.go" file.
+4. Set the *Prototype* property of "platform_factory" to the */level/objects/platform.go* file.
-5. Set the *Prototype* property of "platform_long_factory" to the "/level/objects/platform_long.go" file.
+5. Set the *Prototype* property of "platform_long_factory" to the */level/objects/platform_long.go* file.
 6. Save the file.
-7. Open the "controller.script" file, that manages the level.
+7. Open the *controller.script* file, that manages the level.
 8. Modify the script so it contains the following and then save the file:

 ```lua